10140 Villon: Orbit and classification

-Villon is member of the Nysa family (405), one of the largest asteroid families.
+Villon is member of the Nysa–Polana complex, a collection of overlapping asteroid families.
 It orbits the Sun in the inner main-belt at a distance of 2.1–2.7 AU once every 3 years and 9 months (1,375 days; semi-major axis of 2.42 AU).
 Its orbit has an eccentricity of 0.13 and an inclination of 3° with respect to the ecliptic.
 The body's observation arc begins with its first observations as at the Crimean Astrophysical Observatory in April 1973, more than 20 years prior to its official discovery observation at Caussols.

 Physical characteristics

-Villons spectral type has not been determined, Based on its family classification and measured albedo (see below), it is likely a stony S-type asteroid.
+Villon's spectral type has not been determined, Based on its family classification and measured albedo (see below), it is likely a stony S-type asteroid.
 It has an absolute magnitude of 13.7.
 As of 2018, no rotational lightcurve of Villon has been obtained from photometric observations.
 The body's rotation period, pole and shape remain unknown.